JayRovacsek/SENG1050Assignment2/README.txt

 # SENG1050

-Assignemnt Part 2 to be found here.
+Assignment Part 2 to be found here.

-Please use Chromium or Google Chrome to view.
-I have not tested under Firefox, Opera, InternetExplorer, Edge, Vivaldi etc etc.
+Please use Firefox without extensions enabled to view correctly.
+XSL transformations would not work for me under chromium but that may be my machines.
+If you do test under chromium/chrome or derivatives of those browsers, could you please let me know if it works?

+Regards,
+Jay Rovacsek - c3146220